AlbertoParravicini/segretini-matplottini/README.md

 [x] all plots must have fontsize base 10 (or 8?).
 And specify figsize and subplot adjust as params
-    [x] for ridgeplot, no subplot adjust except horizontal, since it's specific to dataset size [x] split ridgeplot in ridgeplot and ridgeplot_compact [] ranz unused colors/palettes, add some new sample colors (e.g. green used in new plots) [] add util for arrow of metric
+    [x] for ridgeplot, no subplot adjust except horizontal, since it's specific to dataset size [x] split ridgeplot in ridgeplot and ridgeplot_compact [] ranz unused colors/palettes, add some new sample colors (e.g. green used in new plots, pink used in timeseries) [] add util for arrow of metric
 [] add util for color palette
 [] add image with plot grid inside readme